Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification_eu.md

 The integration interface is minimal and stable, while the administrative UI allows for flexible customization for integrations.
 This supports stable integrations that is easily adaptable for changes over time, without the need to changes to the integrating service.

-### EU AV and alternatives
+### The European Digital Identity Wallet (EUDI) AV and alternatives
-The primary AV mechanism supported is the European Wallet supported AV flow, which is specifically tailored to be data minimalistic, secure, anonymous and widely available cross borders across the EU.
+The primary AV mechanism supported is the The European Digital Identity Wallet (EUDI) supported AV flow, which is specifically tailored to be data minimalistic, secure, anonymous and widely available cross borders across the EU.
 This includes support for national AV solutions under the EU AV scheme, such as the danish AltID.

 Other AV providers is supported and can be configured and enabled for the integration via the administrative UI.